brooklyncentral/baas-usergrid/README.md

     % cd brooklyn-usergrid-0.1.0-SNAPSHOT-dist
     % ./start.sh launch

-This will launch the brooklyn console.
+This will launch the Brooklyn console.
 Open the browser of your choice and navigate to [http://localhost:8081](http://localhost:8081).
 You will then be presented with the option of starting a _Usergrid basic (2-node) app_ or a _Usergrid clustered (multi-node) deployment_